AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-rest-openapi-content-fragment-delivery.md

 >
 >To see the status, and how to apply if you are interested, check the [Release Notes](/help/release-notes/release-notes-cloud/release-notes-current.md).

-In Adobe Experience Manager (AEM) as a Cloud Service, the AEM Edge Delivery Services REST OpenAPI for Content Fragment delivery:
+In Adobe Experience Manager (AEM) as a Cloud Service, the AEM REST OpenAPI for Content Fragment Delivery:

 * is a HTTP REST API on [AEM Edge Delivery Services](/help/edge/overview.md), designed to deliver structured content from Content Fragments in JSON format
 * uses the infrastructure of Edge Delivery Services, including CDN integration that allows active invalidation